Blackymas/NSPanel_HA_Blueprint/docs/install.md

 10. For Wi-Fi credentials, use `!secret` for added security or input them directly.
 Learn about secrets in ESPHome: [Home Assistant Secrets in ESPHome](https://www.youtube.com/watch?v=eW4vKDeHh7Y).
 11. Optionally, adjust `nextion_update_url` to the URL of a TFT file hosted on an HTTP or HTTPS server, ensuring that the file is accessible to the NSPanel.
     This URL will be used by ESPHome to download the TFT file to your panel.
     For more information on hosting the TFT file and setting up the URL, see the [Upload TFT](#upload-tft) section.

+    > [!CAUTION]
+    > **Prefer HTTP over HTTPS for File Transfer**
+    > While you might encounter examples using HTTPS in URLs for file transfer,
+    > it is strongly recommended to use HTTP, especially when employing the `arduino` framework.
+    > The support for HTTPS in this context can be unstable,
+    > often leading to issues with file transfers.

 12. (Optional) Enhance security with API encryption by adding the copied key from step 6 to the **My Customization** area.

+    > [!TIP]
+    > You can get a new randomly generated valid key from [ESPHome Native API Component](https://esphome.io/components/api.html#configuration-variables) page.

 13. After finalizing settings, click **Save** and close the YAML window.

 Your NSPanel is now configured in your ESPHome Dashboard.